Operational Technology Visibility

 Asset visibility and asset management lay the groundwork for access management and policy enforcement.
 Effective cybersecurity depends on the enterprise’s ability to control user and device access to critical resources.

 The interconnectedness of IT/OT environments means access management and policy enforcement are more necessary than ever.
-Maintaining Operational Technology visibility and reliability means heavily controlling access to such resources.
+Maintaining OT visibility and reliability means heavily controlling access to such resources.
 Pre-defined policies determine, under what circumstances, an entity can access a resource.
 In other words, security policies address “who, what, where, when, how, or why”.
 Access management tools enforce these pre-defined policies by assessing a device and comparing it with the policy’s requirements.
 Naturally, this is where the importance of an accurate asset inventory comes into play.
 A flawed asset inventory, due to the Physical Layer blind spot, undermines policy enforcement and access management – a significant risk as all it takes is the exploitation of a single weak spot to jeopardize the entire enterprise.

 Rogue Device Mitigation